-ACCT868, BSYS841, BSYS842, BSYS860-862, BSYS864, BUSS901, INTB862 or INTB866, MGMT861
+BSYS841, BSYS842, BSYS860-862, BSYS864, BSYS865, BUSS901, INTB862, INTB866, MGMT861, MGMT862

 Refer to the Master of Supply Chain Management Table.

 Postgraduate Diploma in Teaching and Learning (PgDipTchgLn) ${\mbox{\scriptsize AK1073}}$

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.